-I use landscapes and urban landscapes as a journey and stage for the drama of light, air and movement.
-I attempt to see past the structured architecture into the otherworldly qualities of the landscape.
-I am intrigued by the way light plays on architecture, energizing and describing form.
-There is a mystery in the dynamics of light and atmosphere in contrast to the architectural structures.
+I use landscapes as a stage for the drama of light, air and movement.
+I attempt to see past the structured spaces and journey into the otherworldly qualities of the landscape.
+I am intrigued by the way light plays on natural forms, energizing and illuminating both stability and turbulence.
+There is a mystery in the dynamics of light and atmosphere in contrast to the solid landscape planes.

-My aim is to maintain an element of spontaneity and directness in the paint.
-A fluid and spontaneous quality in the every paint stroke is very important to me.
-I primarily work all prima and often plein air.
-I edit, emphasize and exaggerate structural forms from life observation.
+I aim to maintain an element of spontaneity and directness in the paint and print.
+A fluid and spontaneous quality in every paint stroke is very important to me.
+I primarily work all prima both in painting and in the monotype printmaking process.
+I edit, emphasize and exaggerate structural and organic forms.
+In the monotype process, I utilize the subtractive approach where each mark reveals light, form and texture.
 The process allows for idiosyncratic and unexpected painterly qualities to occur.

-The nuances of light, atmosphere and architecture generate a constant awe, nostalgia and surprise.
-At times the awe is when you are hoping to see it and other moments it is a surprise in unexpected places.
-The painting process is not just an analytical process for me, but is a revelation in every visual moment.
+The nuances of light, atmosphere and weather inspire a continuous feeling of awe, sometimes accompanied by fear and surprise.
+At times awe results from hopeful expectations realized, such as in the lyric beauty of a rolling wheat field, while at other moments one is overwhelmed by the surprising beauty of nature’s destructive power.
+The painting process is not just an analytical process for me but a sublime revelation in every visual moment.